masaru-star/masaru-star/README.md

 ### July 18
 As for my activities, I make it a rule to take Sundays and Mondays off.

-### July 1
-The lifespan of a technology is finite, yet it will likely continue to live on in altered forms.<br>
-It is by no means a waste of effort.

 > Only the most recent 3 days are posted.
 ## 🚀 My current project